-Dr. Mel Scult, a Vice President and Secretary of the Kaplan Center and Professor Emeritus at Brooklyn College, is the author, most recently, of The Radical American Judaism of Mordecai M. Kaplan.
+Dr. Mel Scult, Vice President and Academic Advisor of the Kaplan Center and Professor Emeritus at Brooklyn College, is the author, most recently, of The Radical American Judaism of Mordecai M. Kaplan.
 He also authored Judaism Faces the Twentieth-Century: A Biography of Mordecai M. Kaplan.
 That biography has been published in Hebrew by Yediot Ahronot.
 He is the editor of a selection from the twenty-seven-volume Kaplan diary entitled, Communings of the Spirit.
 In addition, he has published essays on Solomon Schechter and Henrietta Szold.

 Mel’s essay “Schechter’s Seminary“ is included in Tradition Renewed A History of the Jewish Theological Seminary.
 Along with Rabbi Emanuel S. Goldsmith, Mel edited Dynamic Judaism-The Essential Writings of Mordecai Kaplan, a Kaplan reader that has also appeared in Hebrew.
 In addition, Mel, together with Rabbi Goldsmith and Dr. Robert Seltzer, edited a volume of essays on the thought of Mordecai Kaplan, titled The American Judaism of Mordecai M. Kaplan.

 He is a member of West End Synagogue, a Reconstructionist congregation, and lives in New York City with his wife, Barbara Gish Scult.
 He earned bachelor’s degrees from the Jewish Theological Seminart of America and New York University, a master’s degree from Harvard University, and a doctorate in Judaic Studies from Brandeis University.